asyncapi/website/content/docs/tutorials/streetlights.md

     mkdir streetlights && cd "$_"
     ```

-3. Create a file with the AsyncAPI machine-readable description you defined before:
+3. Create a file with the AsyncAPI machine-readable description you defined before.
+On Windows use `type` instead of `cat`:
     ```bash
     cat <<EOT >> asyncapi.yaml
     asyncapi: '2.0.0'